 - Help Forsikring (Arag) (Germany)

-Over the past couple of years, Finanstilsynet has held meetings with a total of 15 non-life insurers where climate risk has been on the agenda.
-The purpose of the meetings has been to identify how climate change may affect non-life insurers' risk, how such risk will affect them and how they manage the risk.
-In 2021, meetings were held with three ordinary non-life insurers, three non-life insurers that are part of a group and three marine insurers.
+In recent years, Finanstilsynet has held meetings with a large number of non-life insurers on climate risk, and meetings with eight undertakings were held in 2022.
+The purpose of the meetings has been to identify how climate change may affect non-life insurers' risk and how they manage the risk.

-Finanstilsynet has included expectations regarding the insurers' handling of climate risk, both physical risk and transition risk, in Finanstilsynet's tool (risk module) for evaluating the insurers' management and control.
-The insurers also assessed climate risk in their annual report on their own risk and solvency assessment (ORSA), which was sent to Finanstilsynet.
-The review of insurers' assessment and management of climate risk will continue in 2022.
+Finanstilsynet has expectations regarding the insurers' handling of climate risk, both physical risk and transition risk, which is reflected in Finanstilsynet's risk module for evaluating the insurers' management and control.
+The insurers also assess climate risk in their annual report on their own risk and solvency assessment (ORSA), which is sent to Finanstilsynet.

 Branches and cross-border activities